Section 4: Academic Policies & Procedures

-- In cases where either the Associate Provost or the instructor determines that the offense merits consideration by the Campus Standards Committee, the instructor works in conjunction with the Associate Provost to formally refer the case to the Campus Standards Committee.
+- In cases where either the Associate Provost or the instructor determines that the offense merits consideration by the Campus Standards Board, the instructor works in conjunction with the Associate Provost to formally refer the case to the Campus Standards Board.

 - Repeating the assignment or completing an additional assignment.
 (Please note that when sanctions are imposed in this manner, students become ineligible for an Incomplete or a Withdrawal from the course in which the sanctions are imposed if it is pursued as a result of the sanction.);

 - Failure of the assignment with no opportunity to repeat it.
 No points will be earned for the assignment (that is, an F will equal a "0").

 - Issuance of a warning or verbal reprimand with a written description of the interaction by the instructor.
 Copies of such reprimands must be kept by the instructor, and submitted to the Office of the Provost who will forward copies to the Student’s Judicial File and the student;

 - Failure of the class;